a0w3b/RL-Mario_Group20/README.md

 - When altering `utils.preprocess` or the network architecture, update both `agent.py` and any scripts feeding frames to the model.
 - Keep `eval.py` in sync with `train.py` environment settings (action space, preprocessing) to ensure evaluation represents true policy behavior.
 - If you do not need real-time visualization, set `SHOW_VISUAL = False` to avoid pygame overhead or crashes on headless servers.
+- Many optional reward-shaping helpers (high-jump bonuses, air-time bonuses, obstacle rewards, sprint/slow penalties, unstuck bonuses, etc.) remain in `train.py` but are commented out to keep the signal lean while debugging.
+Re-enable any block by uncommenting it; most terms are still wired into the `shaped_reward` calculation, so you only need to restore the snippet you care about before experimenting.

 With this guide, newcomers can quickly identify where core logic lives, how files interact, and which knobs to turn when experimenting with the Mario agent.
 Happy training!